 Citroen Berlingo EV: PSA Group expands its electric technology with e-Berlingo

 Multi-award-winning Citroen Berlingo commercial lease in an all-electric van?
 This is the news we've been waiting for - the e-Berlingo!
-According to the latest PSA announcement, this pure-electric Citroen e-Berlingo is due to go on sale in winter this year, 2021.
+According to the latest PSA announcement, this pure-electric Citroen e-Berlingo is due to sell in winter this year, 2021.
 What's more, it will shortly be joined by all-electric versions of the Vauxhall Combo and Peugeot Partner.
 That means that the Nissan eNV200 van lease and Renault Kangoo ZE electric lease will have three new rivals in the small electric van sector.
-We are especially interested to see the competition between the e-Berlingo and Kangoo ZE, which is unquestionably the most popular electric van in the UK at the moment, and our top van leasing deal of 2020 and 2021 so far.
+We are especially interested to see the competition between the e-Berlingo and Kangoo ZE, which is unquestionably the most popular electric van in the UK at the moment.
+And one of our top van leasing deals of 2020 and 2021 so far.

 Image: Renault Kangoo ZE - a top competitor in the small electric van market.

 What do we know about the new Citroen e-Berlingo?

 Like Citroen e-Dispatch, the e-Berlingo will be based on PSA's EMP2 platform and share the same 134bhp electric motor and 50kWh battery pack.
 It's also worth adding that the e-Berlingo comes with an automatic gearbox.

 Citroen claims that the all-electric Berlingo van will travel 171 miles on a single charge and at the maximum speed of 81 mph.
 These figures are nearly identical to the Kangoo ZE's.
 If you want to get an idea of what to expect in actual road conditions, explore our Renault Kangoo ZE review.
 And if you've already driven the electric Renault Kangoo van, then it sounds as if you've had a taste of what the e-Berlingo will be like.